‘Days Of Our Lives’ Spoilers: Kristen Reunites With Brady, A Shocking Guest Arrives At The Wedding

 Kristen recently fled Salem with the couple’s baby girl, Rachel Isabella, in order to stay out of jail.
 Kristen is currently trying to escape attempted murder charges after stabbing Victor Kiriakis (John Aniston) in the chest.

-So, Brady helped her go on the run, but it meant that he had to lose his family in the process.
+Brady helped her go on the run, but it meant that he had to lose his family in the process.
 This week, Kristen sneaked back into Salem in order to have some quality time with her best friend Lani Price (Sal Stowers).

 The two women have been through a lot together, and Kristen wanted to be there for Lani on her wedding day.
 After the pair caught up, Kristen found Brady in the park and couldn’t help sneak a peek at what he was doing.
 However, he immediately noticed her.